 How much storage can service workers use?

-Storage limits vary by browser and available disk space.
-Chrome typically allows 60% of available disk space, with a minimum of several hundred MB.
-Use the Storage API to check quotas:
+It depends on the browser and your device's free disk space.
+Chrome allows up to 60% of available space.
+Use the Storage API to check:

 navigator.storage.estimate().then(({ usage, quota }) => {